-In Fig. \eqref{fig:250plots}, we compare the slice-projection plots of the CDM and FDM simulations with the smallest mass, at $z=0$.
+In Fig. \eqref{fig:250plots}, we compare the slice-projection plots of the CDM and FDM simulations with the smallest mass at $z=0$.
 Due to the same random seed number used to generate the initial conditions, the plots appear superficially similar, ensuring that we started with the \textit{same} realizations.
-Nevertheless, the tiny visual differences that are encoded in the speed of sound parameters are rooted in the FDM initial power spectrum while mixed up in the subsequent non-linear dynamics.
+Nevertheless, the tiny visual differences, that could be encoded in the speed of sound parameters, are rooted in the FDM initial power spectrum mixed up in the subsequent non-linear dynamics.

-Fig. \eqref{fig:power250} shows the matter power spectra of FDM simulations at the initial redshift, i.e., $z=99$.
-As expected, the FDM power spectrum deviates from CDM in larger scales for smaller masses.
-As discussed in Sec. \eqref{sec:IRlimit}, the suppression of power spectrum in small scales at the initial redshift could slightly leak to the larger scales at lower redshifts and change the speed of sound parameter.
+Fig. \eqref{fig:power250} shows the matter power spectra of the FDM simulations at the initial redshift, i.e., $z=99$.
+As expected, the FDM power spectrum deviates from the CDM in larger scales for smaller masses.